 Whale-watching cruises depart from Cape Cod, making it a good starting spot to explore the area.

-Alaska is another beautiful place you can visit to watch blue whales and other species.
+Alaska is another beautiful place to watch blue whales and other species.
 You will likely find Gray and killer whales at any time of the year.

 It is one of the most beautiful groups of islands globally, and Hawaii also has over a dozen whale species, including blue whales.
 Blue whales migrate to Hawaii in winter, where they can be seen offshore.